vnj64/CatOrDog_OpenCV/README.md

 ### Contributions

 Currently open to only issues and bug fix related PRs.
 Feel free to solve an issue and submit a PR.

+### Bugs and reports.

+If you find an error, a flaw, a bug in the work of the site, please write either in [telegram](https://t.me/arszdarszd) or in [issue](https://github.com/vnj64/CatOrDog_OpenCV/issues/1).